Does A Fish Pond Need Plants? (Benefits & Drawbacks)

-Both goldfish and koi can eat most pond plants and algae, but are less likely to take bites from a plant if they’re well fed on a regular basis.
+Both goldfish and koi can eat most pond plants and algae but are less likely to take bites from a plant if they’re well fed on a regular basis.
 You’ll notice koi eating more plants and string algae than goldfish as they’re bigger and have more options for food.
 They particularly love the roots of plants, and enjoy striping the roots of any algae and occasionally eating them whole.
-This can be a problem if you’re trying to grow new plants which have yet to become established, but is likely not a problem for older plants with vast root systems.
+This can be a problem if you’re trying to grow new plants that have yet to become established, but is likely not a problem for older plants with vast root systems.
 Most plants can still survive with some leaves and roots taken, but only if the plant is already healthy and established in your pond.

-Submerged plants, such as hornwort, may be good choices if fish keep eating other plants as they’re considered more “fish proof”.
+Submerged plants, such as hornwort, may be good choices if fish keep eating other plants as they’re considered more “fish proof.”
 They also provide great water oxygenation and underwater shelters when they become established, making them ideal for hiding and even breeding.

-Feeding koi regularly will help stop them eating too many plants and roots, but you may still need to section new plants off from fish until they start to grow.
-You should also always make sure to add new plants to sturdy water baskets, which can be purchased for both floating and marginal varieties, as these will help stop fish eating both roots and plants all at once!
+Feeding koi regularly will help stop them from eating too many plants and roots, but you may still need to section new plants off from fish until they start to grow.
+You should also always make sure to add new plants to sturdy water baskets, which can be purchased for both floating and marginal varieties, as these will help stop fish from eating both roots and plants all at once!

 How do I know which plants are best?

 Choosing the best plants would depend on what your want to achieve in your pond, as some provide better oxygenation and others better shade/shelter.
-For example, submerged plants are the only type which can oxygenate the water as all others will respire oxygen directly into the air, so you would need to choose a underwater variety if you want extra oxygenation.
-Sometimes the choice of best plant is also entirely down to personal taste, and the choice would depend on it’s looks, color, and even how it flowers.
+For example, submerged plants are the only type that can oxygenate the water as all others will respire oxygen directly into the air, so you would need to choose an underwater variety if you want extra oxygenation.
+Sometimes the choice of the best plant is also entirely down to personal taste, and the choice would depend on it’s looks, color, and even how it flowers.